sairohith07/OrderBuddy/README.md

 In the initial phase of the presentation, a basic implementation of entity identification and state transitions is handled with the help of Google Cloud Dialogflow and Firestore services and business logic code.
 A user will be able to have a conversation with the order buddy bot and order multiple items at a restaurant.

-For the second phase of the project, we would like to extend the functionality of the basic bot and also make it error-free.
-The following are some of the additional features considered.
+For the second phase of the project, we would like to extend the functionality of the basic bot and also make it more robust and error-free.
+The following are some of the additional features considered:

 - We will enable the bot to support additional intents like modify intent (add customization to each item).
 - The model is to be improved in order to identify intents more efficiently.
 This we plan to achieve by enlarging the training set of phrases used to identify each intent.